 On the one hand, summer guarantees sunshine and warm sea temperatures.
 However, it also brings higher prices and busy attractions.
 On the other hand, winter offers better deals and quieter cities, although the weather can be cooler and less predictable.

-Therefore, many travelers prefer the shoulder seasons, when conditions feel more balanced and comfortable.
+Therefore, many travelers prefer the shoulder seasons (May-June and September-October), when conditions feel more balanced and comfortable – often cited as the overall best time to visit Portugal.

 Knowing when to visit is one thing…